stevenmiller888/mind/Readme.md

 ## Plugins

 Use transformation plugins so you can perform analysis on any dataset.
-A transform is just an object with a `before` function and an `after` function, which will be applied to the data before and after analysis.
+A transform is just an object with a `before` function and an `after` function, which will be applied to each data point before and after analysis.
 Here's an example currency transform:

 ```js
 var currency = {